project-image

 RPG digital tools partnership with Hero Lab and Roll20!
 And a Bruiser Preview!

-over 2 years ago – Fri, Jul 07, 2023 at 10:00:19 AM
+almost 3 years ago – Fri, Jul 07, 2023 at 10:00:19 AM

 Good day!
 We're going to jump right into the big news today, which is that we now have an option for digital tools for the Gloomhaven RPG!
 We've partnered with both Hero Lab and Roll20 who together are providing a way for groups to play the RPG digitally.
 Roll20 will provide all the hex grid maps, tokens, and combat tracking, while Hero Lab will provide character creation and management tools, alongside full card functionality.